-CRIMINAL JUSTICE REFORM – Public safety must be evidence-based and use tax dollars wisely.
+CRIMINAL JUSTICE – Public safety must be evidence-based and use tax dollars wisely.
 We should invest in efforts that reduce recidivism, thereby improving public safety and giving former offenders a chance to re-integrate into society.

 Reforming Procedures for Defendants Who Are Incompetent To Proceed (SB20-181) – Increasingly, defendants with mental health conditions, traumatic brain injuries, or intellectual / developmental disabilities languish in our jails because they are not legally “competent to stand trial” due to the severity of their condition.
 Often these individuals are picked up for only lower level offenses.
 I sponsored this bill to help redirect defendants who are not “competent to stand trial” out of our jails and into non-criminal justice mental health treatment.
 STATUS: signed into law.